XaviFP/gofra/README.md

 # Gofra, an XMPP bot engine
-Gofra is a tiny XMPP bot engine written in Go.
+Gofra is a tiny XMPP bot engine written in Go and its name means Waffle in Catalan.

 As of now focuses on text-based commands.